LANDING ZONES

 • The landowner is not allowed to physically or verbally assault you, threaten you in any way or interfere with your flying equipment (including attempting to confiscate it).

-• The landowner must give you the opportunity to leave his property in good time via the normal entry/exit route (forcing you to climb a barb wire fence is not acceptable).
+• The landowner must give you the opportunity to leave their property in good time via the normal entry/exit route (forcing you to climb a barb wire fence is not acceptable).

-• If you are complying with a reasonable request to leave it is unlikely that you will be prosecuted.
+• If you comply with a reasonable request to leave it is unlikely that you will be prosecuted.

 • If you feel your rights have been compromised, the police should be contacted (as well as the NEVHGC).